How to Use Skills Tests For Better & Faster Candidate Screening

 How to know what skills the candidates should have

 Before you can begin working on your skills tests, you'll need to work out what skills are required for the role.
 A good technique for this is to write a list of all the skills that a good job candidate would have in order to succeed at work and then focus on the ones that are most relevant for your particular job post.

 You should look at both hard skills (more technical job-specific skills) and soft skills (more transferable personable skills).
 So for example, a graphic designer position might require a mix of hard skills (knowledge of programs such as InDesign or Acrobat) and soft skills (communication skills, team-working skills, good time management).

-A few ways that you can work out what skills to include in your pre-employment test are:
+A few ways that you can work out what skills to include in your skills test are:

 - looking at the person specification or job specification for the role (either one you've drawn up or one another company has used for a similar role) and seeing the skills needed.

-- thinking about what soft skills are most valued within your company.
+- thinking about what soft skills are most valued by your company.
 What attributes are required to fit in with the company culture?

 - thinking about what tasks the candidate will have to perform and what skills are needed for this.

 - doing a bit of research into the role or speaking to others who successfully do that role to find out a bit more about their skills, personality, values, etc.

 See the links below for insights into what to look for when hiring for skilled positions: